Finance automation for SMBs

 - For expense management: Soldo

-Soldo is a multi-user spending account, complete with prepaid cards, a payment control console and mobile app.
+Soldo is a multi-user spending account, complete with secure prepaid debit cards, a payment control console and mobile app.

 Just give Soldo cards to as many members of your team as you like.
 They’ll be able to buy what they need, and submit expense claims in moments using the app.
 Your finance team, meanwhile, can keep spending in check with customisable rules and limits, transfer funds instantly and for free to each cardholder, and create detailed reports in a couple of clicks.